-Note: Standards 1, 1.5, 2, 6a, 6b, and 7 are, strictly speaking, skills standards, but since they lend themselves well to indoor written testing, will be included on written rather than practical tests.

-The following is an excerpt from the ASRC Training Guide, Second Edition.
-These are the land navigation standards for Basic certification as established by the Appalachian Search and Rescue Conference, and are the basis for all certification tests by the Shenandoah Mountain Rescue Group.
-Additions by SMRG, indicated by italics are items the SMRG Training Committee believes important to the education of a well-rounded Basic Member; these will be covered in SMRG training and the tests for this Module, but will not appear on any SMRG Basic Certification Test.
+- 1. Standards 1, 1.5, 2, 6a, 6b, and 7 are, strictly speaking, skills standards, but since they lend themselves well to indoor written testing, will be included on written rather than practical tests. - 2.
+The following standards are excerpted from the ASRC Training Guide, Second Edition.
+These are are the basis for all certification tests by the Shenandoah Mountain Rescue Group.
+Additions by SMRG, indicated by italics, are items the SMRG Training Committee believes important to the education of a well-rounded Basic Member; these will be covered in SMRG training and the tests for this Module, but will not appear on any SMRG Basic Certification Test.